Govt. Tourism License 3195/080/81

 Timing for your Annapurna region trek is crucial to your safety, comfort, and enjoyment.
 For the 7-day Annapurna Circuit Trek, the ideal trekking seasons are April to May (spring) and October to November (autumn).
 These seasons typically offer stable, dry, and clear weather with great mountain vistas, pleasant daytime temperatures, and safer trail conditions, especially at high altitudes like Thorong La Pass (5,419 m).

-On the other hand, the monsoon season (June to September) is not recommended, as trails get muddy and slippery, leeches thrive in lower elevations, and cloud cover will more likely hide mountain views.
+On the other hand, the monsoon season (June to September) is not recommended, as trails get muddy and slippery, leeches thrive in lower elevations, and cloud cover is more likely to hide mountain views.

 For safety and maximum enjoyment, we recommend planning your trek for spring or fall, the golden windows of Himalayan trekking.

-No, we don’t recommend the Annapurna Circuit Trek to beginners.
+No, we don’t recommend the Annapurna Circuit Trek 7 days for beginners.
 Both the mental and physical aspects would be difficult for beginners.
-This tour requires trekkers to walk five to seven hours a day for seven days, which is challenging on its own and necessitates mental preparation that most beginners cannot handle.
+This tour requires trekkers to walk five to seven hours a day for seven days, which is challenging on its own and necessitates mental preparation that most beginners cannot handle, but we can recommend for at least 12 days annapurna circuit trek itinerary or 18 days annapurna circuit trek is the 100% best options for beginners.

 Accommodation, Food and Drink

-We will spend the majority of our nights at Bhatti, also known as tea houses, during the 7 days Annapurna Circuit Trek.
+We will spend the majority of our nights at tea houses during the 7 days Annapurna Circuit Trek.
 You can expect a certain level of comfort because they are small hotels.
 In contrast, comfort is a relative concept in this remote, mountainous region.
 Tea houses are comfortable because they offer a place to stay and scrumptious, freshly made food.
 Families from the village have taken in passing hikers and are in charge of them.

-All of the transportation requirements specified by the itinerary will be met by our seven days Annapurna Circuit Trek package.
+All of the transportation requirements specified by the itinerary will be met by our Annapurna Circuit Trek 7 days package.
 This covers transportation to and from Kathmandu’s international airport, bus travel to and from Pokhara, transportation to the trek’s beginning and finishing locations, and more.

 Permits

-Seven days Annapurna Circuit Trek.
+Annapurna Circuit Trek 7 days.
 To enter this area, you must have a Tourism Information Management System (TIMS) card and an Annapurna Conservation Area permit (ACAP).
-An ACAP Permit is required for anyone wishing to hike any of the hiking trails in the Annapurna region.
+The permit is required for anyone wishing to hike any of the hiking trails in the Annapurna region.
 Protecting and maintaining the region’s biodiversity and ecological integrity is the primary goal of the National Trust for Nature, which is in charge of it.
 The funds collected under this permit are used to fund conservation projects.

 Fitness and trip planning